 The StockJumpers Strategy

-StockJumpers – Jump Reports and model portfolio’s (i.e. Pro Jumpers and Cash Cow Strategies) are designed for self-directed traders and professional money managers.
+StockJumpers – Jump Reports and model portfolio’s (i.e. Pro Jumpers and Cash Cow Strategies and others) are designed for self-directed traders and professional money managers.
 Experienced Traders know that having advanced intelligence on the probable direction of a market move is an extremely powerful edge, but it’s not enough to guarantee profit.
 Timing, risk management, exit strategy, psychological discipline, are all necessary components of a successful trade.
 To generate consistent profits a Trader must treat investing as a business, deploying provable repeatable processes.
 Not all trades make money.
 Having a strategy with an edge and operating your strategy like a business, is what separates the profitable Traders from the losers or mediocre..

 Two simple proven strategy's that produce phenomenal profits...